The ODT Department offers a major in information systems and a co-major in digital technology management.

 Information Systems Major

-The 21 credit hour information systems major may not be declared in conjunction with the technology management co-major.
+The 21 credit hour information systems major may not be declared in conjunction with the digital technology management co-major.

 Required GPA: Grade of C- or higher in each course counting toward the major.

 Major GPA of 2.0 or higher – GPA includes all courses counting toward the INFOSYS major.